 - Check for bias within yourself and others.
 Are your impressions and assumptions accurate, or are you relying on out-of-date information or stereotypes that may not fit the facts?

 - Seek feedback.
 Ask someone from a different culture or a different background what to expect, what is respected and valued, and how to look for and respond to behavioral cues.

 - Create opportunities to ask or to observe what motivates others.
 Reflect on the differences between key motivators for them and for yourself, and how to best address what motivates them.

 - If a colleague asks or responds in a way that you did not expect, respectfully ask for more information about what they are thinking and why.

 With the proper education and training, your staff can quickly become champions for an inclusive workplace that welcomes new team members and helps them integrate as members of the greater collective.

 Our newest assessment, the Inclusive Behaviors Inventory (IBI), assesses an individual’s awareness of his or her personal biases and level of inclusivity.
-The survey brings attention to unconscious beliefs and behaviors, and provides valuable, tailored feedback for how individuals can strengthen important skills of openness and inclusivity.
-The survey acts as a valuable preparation measure that can help integrate new hires by providing helpful tools for working across boundaries, while giving existing employees new insight.
+The survey brings attention to unconscious beliefs and behaviors and provides valuable, tailored feedback on how individuals can strengthen important skills of openness and inclusivity.
+The survey acts as a valuable preparation measure that can help integrate new hires by providing helpful tools for working across boundaries while giving existing employees new insight.

 If you are interested in planning the successful integration of new, diverse employees into your company, we recommend signing up for one of our next webinars on Measuring Inclusion: How Employees Can Make Real Progress or contacting us if you want to discuss a customized solution.